Skip to main content

 Signs You Should Quit Your Job (And Signs You Should Not)

-JohnBy John·6 min·Updated April 15, 2026
+JohnBy John·6 min·Updated April 19, 2026

 The Short Answer

+The decision to quit a job is a structural assessment of whether the role is fixable from inside (boundary work, conversation, reshaping responsibilities) or whether the environment itself must change.
 The clearest sign you should quit your job is that you have tried to change the things that are wrong and nothing has moved.
 If you have set boundaries and they were ignored, raised concerns and they were dismissed, adjusted your approach and the problems persisted, the environment is telling you something.
 The other clear sign is physical: if your body is breaking down from the stress (panic attacks, chronic insomnia, unexplained illness) and the job is the identifiable cause, staying is doing measurable harm.

 I quit.
 It was the right decision, but I made it a year too late.
 Here is what I wish I had known about when to go and when to stay.